Restoring Doc Pomus

 The Best Historical Album category honors excellence in the preservation, restoration, mastering and presentation of historically significant recordings.
 To receive three nominations in a single year is a testament to the collaborative work between Graves and McLeod, and to Osiris Studio’s ongoing mission to safeguard musical history while making it accessible and engaging for contemporary listeners.

-We are deeply grateful to our long-term clients and friends at Omnivore Recordings, Analog Africa, and everyone involved in bringing these projects to life.
+We are deeply grateful to our clients and friends at Omnivore Recordings, Analog Africa, Alligator Records and everyone involved in bringing these projects to life.

 The GRAMMY Awards ceremony will take place on February 1, 2026 at the Crypto.com Arena in Los Angeles, CA.